 - President Emeritus and Founding Dean of the Graduate School of Education, Dr. David Nunan, is the world's leading textbook author with world-wide textbooks sales exceeding 2.5 billion

-- The Dean of the Graduate School of Education, Dr. Rod Ellis, was awarded the Duke of Edinburgh prize for the best book in applied linguistics for his Oxford University Press classic The Study of Second Language Acquisition
+- Designer of AU's Ed.D. in TESOL program, Dr. Rod Ellis, was awarded the Duke of Edinburgh prize for the best book in applied linguistics for his Oxford University Press classic The Study of Second Language Acquisition

 - All courses are taught by world renowned linguists and acclaimed authors for such publishers as Oxford University Press, Cambridge University Press, Thomson Publishing, Prentice-Hall, Longman, McGraw-Hill, etc.

 - 100% of the AU TESOL faculty are regular plenary speakers at various international TESOL conferences and are considered to be experts in the field of TESOL by the TESOL community.

 - Second Language Teaching and Learning